To download/save this report in PDF format, please click here

 We recommend that you start with the U.S. Government resources at Stopfakes.gov: http://www.stopfakes.gov/ and then go to:

-Panama has an adequate and effective domestic legal framework to protect and enforce intellectual property.
-Intellectual property policy and practice in Panama is the responsibility of an inter-institutional Committee for Intellectual Property (CIPI), which includes representatives from five government agencies (Colon Free Zone, Offices of Intellectual Property Registry and Copyright under the Ministry of Commerce and Industry, Customs, and the Attorney General) under the leadership of the Ministry of Commerce and Industry (MICI).
-Individuals can search their website, http://www.digerpi.gob.pa, for information in Spanish about trademarks, patents, plant varieties, collective rights, and various legal documents.
+Panama has an adequate and effective domestic legal framework to protect and enforce intellectual property rights.
+Intellectual property policy and practice in Panama is the responsibility of an inter-institutional Committee for Intellectual Property (CIPI), which includes representatives from six government agencies (Colon Free Zone, Intellectual Property Registry, Ministry of Education, Ministry of Health, Customs, and the Attorney General) under the leadership of the Ministry of Commerce and Industry.
+CIPI coordinates enforcement actions and holds seminars to increase knowledge of and improve compliance with IPR law.
+Individuals can search their website, http://www.digerpi.gob.pa, for information about trademarks, patents, plant varieties, collective rights, and various legal documents.

-However, Panama ranked 133 out of 142 by the 2011 World Economic Forum in judicial independence (not just on intellectual property issues), and the Embassy is aware of complaints by U.S. companies about judicial irregularities and corruption relating to intellectual property cases, and has raised the issue with relevant government authorities.
-Given Panama’s role as a transshipment point and limited resources dedicated to addressing IPR (and other) issue, U.S. industry remains concerned that the Colon Free Zone is a conduit for trading in pirated and counterfeit goods.
+The 2012-2013 World Economic Forum Global Competitiveness Survey ranked Panama 38/144 for protection of intellectual property rights but only 132 out of 144 in judicial independence.
+The Embassy is aware of complaints by U.S. companies about judicial irregularities and corruption relating to intellectual property cases, though an ongoing dispute was resolved this year with the Supreme Court upholding the IP rights of a U.S. firm.
+Given Panama’s role as a transshipment point and limited resources dedicated to addressing IPR (and other) issues, U.S. industry remains concerned that the Colon Free Zone is a conduit for trading in grey market, pirated and counterfeit goods.

 The National Assembly in 1994 passed a comprehensive copyright bill (Law 15), based on a World Intellectual Property Organization model.
 Law 15 provides copyright protection based on the life of the author plus 50 years.
 If there are co-authors, the protection is until 50 years after the death of the last author.
 Collective works, software and audiovisual works are also covered for 50 years since the date of publication or after the work is finished (with no publication).
 The law modernizes copyright protection in Panama, provides for payment of royalties, facilitates the prosecution of copyright violators, protects computer software, and makes copyright infringement a felony.
 Though Panama’s 1994 copyright law modernized copyright protection and amendments to the law in 2004 provided for a special Copyright Office with anti-piracy enforcement powers, piracy remains a problem.
 Films in theatrical release are often downloaded to DVDs and videos, reproduced on optical discs, and then distributed by street vendors.

-The TPA requires implementation of the WIPO Treaties in a manner consistent with the U.S. digital Millennium Copyright Act.
-The TPA would also extend copyright protection to life of the author plus 70 years; would require both governments to mandate the use of legal software in government agencies; and would include provisions to protect against the theft of encrypted satellite signals and the manufacturing or sale of tools to steal such signals.
+Law 64 of 2012 implemented the WIPO treaties in a manner consistent with the U.S. digital Millennium Copyright Act.
+The law also extended copyright protection to life of the author plus 70 years; and mandates the use of legal software in government agencies.
+It also includes provisions to protect against the theft of encrypted satellite signals and the manufacturing or sale of tools to steal such signals.

 Panama is a member of the Paris Convention for the Protection of Industrial Property.
 Panama’s Industrial Property Law (Law 35 of 1996) provides a term of 20 years of patent protection from the date of filing.
 Law 35 provides specific protection for trade secrets.

 Panama’s legal system provides for a trademark protection regime, which includes a simplified process of trademark registration, and the ability to renew a trademark for 10-year periods.
 However, U.S. companies report judicial irregularities and corruption once the cases reach the courts.
-In one case, a U.S. multinational’s brand was illegally copied and the Colon Free Zone-based distributor of the IPR-infringing goods has continued to sell the knock-offs pending resolution of the case in the courts.
+In one case, a U.S. multinational’s brand was illegally copied and the Colon Free Zone-based distributor of the IPR-infringing goods continued to sell the knock-offs for approximately eight years before the Supreme Court finally resolved the case.

 It is important to conduct due diligence in order to assess the credibility/background of a business prospect.
 In certain instances we can assist you with conducting due diligence by conducting a background check through our Business Facilitation Service.
 For more information on this service, please contact us at 011-507-317-5000 or at firstname.lastname@example.org.